Cara Gee

 Cara Gee (born July 18, 1983) is a Canadian film, television, and stage actress.
 She is known for her roles in the television series Strange Empire and The Expanse.
 She is described by Forbes as "one of the most prominent indigenous women in the entertainment industry".

 Early life and education

-Cara Gee was born on July 18, 1983, in Calgary, Alberta, and was raised in Aurora, Ontario.
+Cara Gee was born on July 18, 1983, in Calgary, Alberta, and was raised near Bobcaygeon, before moving to Newmarket, Ontario.
 Gee is Ojibwe, one of the largest indigenous populations in Canada.
+She attended Huron Heights Secondary School where she became interested in drama.
+She had organized local punk shows and was planning to pursue arts management when she discovered a love of acting.
+Subsequently, she enrolled in the University of Windsor and graduated with Bachelor of Fine Arts in 2007.